ayush111111/ros_3_tier_architecture/README.md

                 ctrl_c = True

-Above code is used to publish message when connection between node1 and node2 is established
+Above code is used to publish message when connections are established

 2.rosgraph
      ![](https://github.com/ayush111111/ros_3_tier_architecture/blob/master/Screenshot%20from%202020-03-28%2021-58-55.png)